scrouthtv/termios/README.md

  - Linux: xterm parser
  - Linux: parser#open() should return an error

+Tag `v3.1` adds the `GetSize()` functionality.
+It's return value is implementation- and terminal-dependant.
+The line width should always be reported correctly, however
+ - The old Windows Terminal reports the height of the underlying buffer (lines that aren't visible)
+ - The new Windows Terminal reports the visible height
+ - The Linux implementation is fairly consistent in that it always returns the visible size.

+Internally, it works like this: whenever a window size event is caught (`SIGWINCH` on unix, InputRecord with type `0x4` on Windows), the new size is read using platform-specific code in the `readSize()` method.
+This method is also called on first start to initially set the size.

 I originally adopted this library from *creack* on GitHub.
 The original project had these functions: setting / reading terminal size and (un-) setting raw mode.

 The key parsing API supports these keys on all supported terminals: